Are you trying to come up with a way to maximize conversions and sales from your blog? A proper sales funnel can help, big time.

 - Sell stuff - subscriptions, eBooks, etc

 Each of these goals require a different marketing strategy in order to maximize ROI.
-However, the first two don't really require a sales funnel because the marketing strategy for getting more traffic (from organic search or social media) is to create great blog content.
+However, the first two don't really require a funnel because the marketing strategy for getting more traffic (from organic search or social media) is to create great content.

-In order to do that, each piece of blog content needs to be written with specific targets in mind.
-A blog post that is not really relevant, has no call to action, or doesn't engage and inspire readers is not going to be effective in pushing people to the next stage of the funnel.
+In order to do that, each piece of content needs to be written with specific targets in mind.
+A post that is not really relevant, has no call to action, or doesn't engage and inspire readers is not going to be effective in pushing people to the next stage of the funnel.

 In general, the strategy behind creating a sales funnel for a specific conversion on your blog goes like this: